 Born and raised in Calgary, then moving to Syria for 15 years, Wedad volunteered with Soccer Without Boundaries for over 5 years before coming on staff.
 As of March 2020, Wedad is the Food & Nutrition Program Coordinator and manages and prepares the food hampers for families in need around Calgary, delivered mostly by volunteers.

 Nurishah was born in Congo, lived in Uganda and was raised in the UK before emigrating to Canada for her education in Vancouver.
 She’s lived in Calgary for 11 years.
 Nurishah is a Communications and Marketing professional with a focus on community and social justice issues.
 Her broad experience as both a professional and volunteer ranges from not for profit organizations, government, private sector, food industry and politics.
 Nurishah is motivated by the grassroots changes that Umoja has affected in the lives of the community it serves, and has joined with an open mind and heart.

 Abby was born and raised in Ethiopia and migrated to Canada, Calgary, when she was 11 years old.
 From a very young age, serving the community was her passion and a true calling of hers.
 Everyone has valuable potential if they are allowed to embrace it, and it’s her goal to shine a light on those struggling to see their potential.
 Abby is happy to serve and connect with resources for Umoja’s youth and their families.
 Her community studies education has helped her understand the importance of inclusivity and to empower youth to reach their dreams.

 Nina began volunteering for Umoja when the pandemic first began and the call was put out for food hamper drivers.
-Over the past year and a half, she has also been working on small projects with the team, supporting the vital work that needs to be done in Calgary’s underserved communities.
+Since July 2020, she has also been working on small projects with the team, supporting the vital work that needs to be done in Calgary’s underserved communities.